davidsneighbour/hugo-modules/modules/hooks/documentation/index.md

 * [Hooks in the theme of kollitsch.dev][4]
 * [Filters in the theme of kollitsch.dev][5]

-[^1]: If you know about actions and filters in WordPress then you already have an idea how hooks and actions will work.
+[^1]: If you know about actions and filters in WordPress then you already have an idea how hooks and filters will work.

 [1]: https://github.com/davidsneighbour/hugo-modules/tree/main/modules/debug#readme